Happy Money Personal Loan Review 2023

 The good thing about averages is that reality is better as often as it’s worse.
 So how long does it take to get your money?
 Not long, providing you play ball.

-During the calendar year 2019, consumers filed only four complaints against Payoff Inc. with the Consumer Financial Protection Bureau, a federal regulator.
-That was among the smallest numbers of any of the lenders we've reviewed.
+During the calendar year 2019, consumers filed only four complaints against Happy Money as Payoff Inc. with the Consumer Financial Protection Bureau, a federal regulator.
+That was among the smallest numbers of any of the lenders we’ve reviewed.

 Of course, that may be because the company originates fewer loans than some of its competitors.
 Still, it’s an impressively small number.

-We expect to give Payoff even more stars in future years.
-And the only reason we can't do so now is that there's too little information about its customer service in the public domain.
+We expect to give Happy Money even more stars in future years.
+And the only reason we can’t do so now is that there’s too little information about its customer service in the public domain.

 But, based on what we have read, the lender seems structured to deliver a valuable service to those whose goal is to take back control of their credit card debt.
 It seems to provide genuine support and assistance to those with that ambition.
 And its lack of late fees indicates some empathy for those who are struggling.